Social equity must be central to urban tech innovations

 Innovation can drive inequality.
 Entire demographics can be left behind—or specifically targeted—when physical technologies, mobile apps, and digital platforms roll out to address urban issues from transit congestion to climate change to criminal justice.
 Further, governments and private industry stakeholders often introduce innovations to local communities without bringing previously marginalized communities into the fold, by accident or by design.
 That practice needs to end.

 That said, there are some positive examples from cities around the world looking to use tech for good.
 In Barcelona and Amsterdam, the DECODE project provides tools that put individuals in control of whether they keep their personal data private or share it for the public good.
 In London, the Open Data Institute and the city have partnered to create solutions to civic challenges, while maintaining the privacy and security of Londoners.
 Unfortunately, these are more the exception than the norm.
-More cities need to embrace that innovation for people must take people into account from the beginning.
+More cities that want to embrace innovation must take people into account from the beginning.

 Governments need to deepen tech literacy and invest in data governance capacity